7 Day Cross-Border Kayaking: Montenegro to Albania

 Embark on a unique week-long kayaking and camping adventure, journeying from Montenegro to Albania and crossing a water border closed for 35 years, with special dispensation.
 Starting out from a 500m long freshwater beach, we pass remote island monasteries, shoreline mosques, islets of birds and isolated fishing villages, to reach historic Shkodra, with its Rozafa castle and on to the Adriatic Sea.
 65km of breathtaking, wild scenery, uniting two countries and one amazing lake!

 Please note that prior paddling experience is essential!
 Minimum age 14.
 Click here to read more about our activity levels.

 Book to Give Back – every booking sparks a donation to our chosen local environmental and community causes!

-Equipment: We supply all boats (Z-Pro Tango inflatable kayaks), tents, and safety and cooking equipment, but you will need to bring your own sleeping bag.
+Equipment: We supply all boats (rigid expedition kayaks, replacing the Z-Pro Tango inflatables pictured), tents, and safety and cooking equipment, but you will need to bring your own sleeping bag.
 Day-to-day camp and meals are set up in advance of your arrival by a dedicated support crew!
-Please note, the SUP in our photographs belongs to our guide, Gigo – this method of paddling is not available to guests….yet…

 Your Country Experts